ematsuno/MLAI_Emeritus_Course_23/README.md

 **2.2 Behaviour Analysis for Drivers with Passengers**

-The acceptance of Coffee coupons increases as the number of passengers increases.
+The acceptance of Coffee coupons is affected by passengers.

 $\color{green}{Hypothesis}$`Coffee House coupon acceptance is driven by people who passengers.`